Last updated: February 3, 2021

 According to the federal and state government travel guidelines:

-- Those arriving directly from mainland China, Iran, Schengen Area of Europe, the United Kingdom, the Republic of Ireland, or Brazil or who were in one of these regions within the past 14 days, without a U.S. passport, and who are not permanent residents or who are not (generally) immediate family members of U.S. citizens, cannot enter the country.
+- Those arriving directly from mainland China, Iran, Schengen Area of Europe, the United Kingdom, the Republic of Ireland, Brazil, or South Africa or who were in one of these regions within the past 14 days, without a U.S. passport, and who are not permanent residents or who are not (generally) immediate family members of U.S. citizens, cannot enter the country.

 - Those arriving from any location outside the United States are directed to self-isolate for 14 days.